by Andrew Pacholyk MS L.Ac ~

 There is no single accepted definition of a Black Moon.
 The term has been commonly used to refer to any of the following phenomena associated with the New Moon:

 2nd New Moon in a calendar month: These Black Moons are the most common ones, and they occur about once every 29 months.
-Because of time zone differences, the month they happen in can vary, like the Black Moon in September 2016 (US) or October 2016 (UK).
+Because of time zone differences, the month they happen in can vary.

 3rd New Moon in a season of 4 New Moons: These Black Moons are a little rarer, and occur about once every 33 months.
 Astronomers divide a year into 4 seasons – spring, summer, fall (autumn), and winter.
 Usually, each season has 3 months and 3 New Moons.
 When a season has 4 New Moons, the 3rd New Moon is called a Black Moon.
 This is the exact counterpart to the original definition of a Blue Moon, except that Blue Moons are Full Moons.